 What to Consider Before You Buy

 If you decide you want to purchase a cardio machine for your home gym, it's important to do research beforehand, Gagliardi says.
-Before the days of COVID-19, Gagliardi would tell people to test a machine out at their local gym or retailer.
+He recommends testing a machine out at your local gym or retailer (if possible).

 Some machines have at-home and commercial versions, with the latter being much more expensive.
 Gagliardi points out that at-home models often require accessories like stands or wall mounts that aren't included with the machine itself.